bazel-contrib/SIG-rules-authors/go-tutorial.md

 - You can use gazelle to create and maintain various bazel files.
 - Gazelle can update various bazel files when you add a new go file or go tests.
 - Bazel supports many commands, and we covered the build, run and test commands.
-- Bazel uses an object graph that is based on WORKSPACE, BUILD.bazel and other bazel files.
+- Bazel uses an object graph that is based on WORKSPACE, BUILD.bazel, and other bazel files.
 - The ruleset rules_go provides various rules like go_binary, go_libary and go_test.
 They are used
 to build binaries, libraries, and support unit testing.
 - Gazelle can update BUILD.bazel and dep.bzl files with either internal or external Go dependencies.
 - The go_test rule is used to define Go unit tests.
-- Various other rules are defined by go_rules.
+- go_rules definers various other rules.
 These rules include managing protocol buffers, grpc, cross-compilation, and controlling various aspects of how the Go SDK is downloaded and configured.